Chinese pressure upsets Uyghur refuge in Turkey | ExBulletin

 “We are no longer safe here,” said Abdulrahman, who has been participating in protests outside the Chinese consulate in Istanbul for two months.

-“If Turkey fired me, the Chinese would not leave me alive,” he told AFP.
+“If Turkey sent me back, the Chinese would not leave me alive,” he said.
 “We are afraid of deportation.”

-Imprisoned in China in the 1990s following anti-Beijing protests, Abdulrahman arrived in Turkey in 2014 after a multi-month trek that took him to Vietnam, Cambodia, Thailand and Malaysia.
+Imprisoned in China in the 1990s following anti-Beijing protests, Abdulrahman arrived in Turkey in 2014 after a multi-month trip that took him to Vietnam, Cambodia, Thailand and Malaysia.

 Once in Istanbul, he found peace among one of the largest Uyghur diasporas in the world, enjoying the same Turkish language and familiar with many customs through generations of cultural ties.